clementroume/holbertonschool-web_front_end/developer_tools/README.md

 ## Learning Objectives

-By the end of this project, the following concepts should be clearly understood and explainable without external assistance.
+By the end of this project, the following concepts should be clearly understood and explainable without external assistance:

-### Developer Tools Basics

-- The purpose and functionality of Developer Tools in browsers.
+- The purpose and functionality of **Developer Tools** in browsers.
-- How to open Developer Tools in Chrome, Firefox, Safari, and Edge.
+- How to open **Developer Tools** in Chrome, Firefox, Safari, and Edge.

-### Elements and Styles

-- How to use the "Elements" tab to edit HTML and CSS.
+- How to use the "Elements" tab to inspect and modify **HTML** and **CSS**.
-- How to force element states like hover.
+- How to force element states, such as **hover**, using Developer Tools.

-### Auditing and Snippets

-- How to audit a page using the suggestions provided by Lighthouse.
+- How to run **JavaScript snippets** on a webpage.
-- How to create and run snippets on a page.
+- How to audit a page using **Lighthouse** for performance, accessibility, and SEO.

-### Debugging and Network Insights

-- How to retrieve information about files and server configurations.
+- How to retrieve information about server configurations and network requests.
-- How to block network requests and analyze XHR calls.

-### Performance and Security

-- How to determine the amount of JavaScript or CSS used on a page.
+- The process of debugging **JavaScript** and **CSS** issues using Developer Tools.
+- The ability to analyze performance and security metrics, including **static assets** and **network requests**.
-- How to detect 404 errors and manage static assets.
+- How to detect **404 errors** and manage **static assets**.

-### Accessibility and SEO

-- How to analyze the accessibility of a page.
-- How to run SEO audits and identify improvement areas.
+- How to analyze and improve **page accessibility** and **SEO** using Developer Tools.

-### Moving Elements

-- How to move elements within a webpage using Developer Tools.
+- How to move and manipulate elements within a webpage using Developer Tools.

 ---